EricaAnnor/StudyBuddy/README.md

 # 📚 StudyBuddy

-**StudyBuddy** is a robust, scalable backend system built with **FastAPI** for a learning platform that fosters collaboration through real-time messaging, user groups, and a rich social layer.
+**StudyBuddy**  is a full-stack learning platform combining a FastAPI backend and a Next.js frontend.
+It enables students to collaborate through real-time messaging, user groups, friendships, and a rich social layer, all in a seamless and responsive interface.

 ---